 Using fine-tipped tweezers, grasp the tick as near to its mouth and as close to your child's skin as possible.
 Firmly but gently pull the tick up and out.
 Don't squeeze or twist the tick's body-bacteria could be released into the bloodstream.
 (Don't use nail polish or a lit match to remove the tick.)
-Once the tick has been removed, apply an antibiotic ointment to the bite site.
+Once the tick has been removed, apply alcohol or antibiotic ointment to the bite site.
+Flush the tick down the toilet.